 Thailand: a developed economy with a high number of identified cases of trafficking

-During the last week of April, MIEUX supported the Thai Ministry of Social Development and Human Security gain knowledge on prevention of trafficking cases and protection of trafficked people by organising a study visit to the Netherlands, as part of an ongoing Action that implements a capacity building programme to support the Government of Thailand in fighting against and protecting victims of THB.
+During the last week of April, MIEUX supported the Thai Ministry of Social Development and Human Security to gain knowledge on the prevention of trafficking cases and protection of trafficked people by organising a study visit to the Netherlands, as part of an ongoing Action that implements a capacity building programme to support the Government of Thailand in fighting against and protecting victims of THB.

 As a middle-income country, Thailand is both a country of origin and destination for large numbers of international migrants.
 Thailand is a signatory to the key international and regional legal instruments on human trafficking and has signed bilateral agreements with many of its neighbouring countries, as well as developing a sophisticated national legal framework against human trafficking.

 In spite of this, the country is a source, destination and transit country for men, women and children subjected to THB for the purpose of labour and sexual exploitation.
 Many of the factors that influence large-scale migration to and from Thailand have also led to cases of trafficking for the purposes of labour exploitation in fishing-related industries, low-end garment production, and factories and domestic work within the country.
 In turn, Thai nationals have been trafficked to countries in Asia, Europe, the Middle East and the USA, mainly for the purposes of labour exploitation, sexual exploitation and domestic servitude.

 The latest MIEUX activity with Timor-Leste was a study visit to Thailand to learn about ongoing efforts and practices to combat trafficking and conduct complex investigations of cases.
 This activity is part of an ongoing Action to improve the capacities of Timorese public authorities in applying international standards and good practices in THB cases, in particular during the phases of investigation and case preparation.